Bonsall, Derbyshire: Geography

 Bonsall is about 5 mi from Matlock and about 18 mi from Derby.
 Bonsall has a long history of lead mining, along with its neighbouring town of Wirksworth, probably going back to Roman times, and is recorded in the Domesday Book.

+Bonsall Leys, to the west of Bonsall, is grassland that has been designated as a Site of Special Scientific Interest.
+The Diocese of Derby own some of the land included within Bonsall Leys SSSI.

 The approach to the village is via a steep hill leading up from Via Gellia (now the A5012 road) and nearby Cromford.
 The road is called the Clatterway, or occasionally the Col du Bonsall.

 The village lies on the edge of the Peak District National Park, the border of which bisects the 'Uppertown' suburb.
 The village is on the Limestone Way, at the head of its branch to Matlock, and on the Peak District Boundary Walk.

 Parts of St James the Apostle's Church, Bonsall date from the 13th century, including the north side of the chancel and the arcade of the south aisle.
 The arcade of the north aisle is later and so is the Perpendicular Gothic tower.
 The outer walls of the church were rebuilt in 1861–62 under the direction of the Gothic Revival architect Ewan Christian.

 There is a market cross in the village centre that may date from the Middle Ages.
 The ball on top was added in 1671.
 Bonsall applied for a market charter some three hundred years ago, but was rejected.

 The Manor House was built in about 1670 and the Kings Head public house was established in 1677.